ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ---

-### Remaining Problem: How Do We Learn?
+### Remaining Problem: How ot Learn

 - Animals are born with a certain degree of programming, but...
     - Neurons generally do not increase as they grow.
     - To identify cats, we need to modify the neural network.
-- We can't open their heads and wire them.
+    - We can't open our heads and wire them.

 <center style="color:red">How do we do it?
 What do you usually do?
 (Let's discuss)</center>